elatov/puppet/apt/REFERENCE.md

 Specifies the operating system of your node.
 Valid options: a string containing a valid LSB distribution codename.

 Default value: $facts['lsbdistcodename']

+##### `dist`

+Data type: `Optional[String]`

+Optional if lsb-release is installed (unless you're using a different release than indicated by lsb-release, e.g., Linux Mint).
+Specifies the distribution of your node.
+Valid options: a string containing a valid distribution codename.

+Default value: $facts['lsbdistid']

 ##### `package_name`